Azure/azure-sdk-for-java/sdk/template/azure-template-stress/README.md

 5. Update `templates/job.yaml`
    - remove `server` container as you probably don't need it
    - replace occurrences of `java-template` to match name in the `Chart.yaml`
-   - update test parameters for `test` container
+   - update test parameters for `test` container, feel free to rename the container as you see fit
 6. Define scenarios and parameters in `scenarios-matrix.yaml`

 Now you're ready to run tests with `.\eng\common\scripts\stress-testing\deploy-stress-tests.ps1 -SearchDirectory .\sdk\<your service directory>`.